ParthGandhiNUS/tp/docs/UserGuide.md

 Do note that there is a difference between 0 and no classes attended found.
 If the program displays 0 classes attended, it means that the user entered the field 0 when adding the student.
 If it says no classes found, it means the user skipped that field when adding the student.

+Important: If the input is invalid in the indexed portion of the list, e.g. the user types in `6`, `hello` or presses `enter`, the list command would terminate.

 #### Example usage:
 ```